• Skip to main content

 The Dark History of Venice

-Venice might be famous for its gondolas and picturesque canals, but beneath the beauty lies a much darker side.
-Built on a series of small islands surrounded by water, the city has witnessed centuries of eerie events that most tourists never hear about.
+Venice might be famous for its gondolas and glittering canals, but beneath the postcard beauty is something much darker.
+Built on tiny islands adrift in the lagoon, the city has soaked up centuries of eerie events most visitors never hear about.

 The Grand Canal may be beautiful, but it’s also one of Venice’s most haunted spots.
 One chilling story involves a nobleman, Lucio Marcello, who mysteriously vanished during a lavish masquerade ball in the 16th century.